F1sh3rman/measuring-TCP-with-echo/README.md

 # Measuring_TCP_with_echo
-Performing RTT and throughput measurements using different TCP
+Performing RTT and throughput measurements using different TCP segments